MVCC operates on a rolling Admissions schedule.*

-Official college transcripts are sent out by the Registrar’s office.
+Official college transcripts are sent out by the Office of Records and Registration.
 Find out how to request your transcript electronically by completing our online form.

 We remind students to use the FREE government websites to sign up for financial aid.
 There is not a charge to file for the FAFSA or TAP.

 No, MVCC does not offer child care services on campus.

 Residence Hall Students: You are encouraged to attend a ResHall Accepted Student Day event where you will spend an evening in the residence halls, complete your placement testing, attend a small group orientation, and have an individual appointment with an advisor (Fall semester only).